Cranberry Pomegranate Baked Oatmeal

 - 1 tsp vanilla extract

-- 1 cup cranberries or dried cranberries
+- 1 cup cranberries (fresh, frozen or dried)

 - 1 cup pomegranate seeds